 Each year, millions of wildebeest and plains game journey in a circular route from the north of the Serengeti in Tanzania to the south of Kenya’s Masai Mara.
-Considered the most spectacular of Africa’s natural phenomenon, the wildebeest are driven by pure instinct, making this the most incredible safari you'll ever go on.
+Considered the most spectacular of Africa’s natural phenomenon, the wildebeest are driven by pure instinct, making this one of the greatest shows on earth.

 In the flocks of herbivores, you will find gazelles, zebras, and wildebeest.
 They are also accompanied by carnivores that stalk the herds as they move from grasslands to wooden forests.
-These animals travel over 2000 miles, crossing various landscapes and predatory threats.
+These animals travel over 1600 kilometres, crossing various landscapes, predatory threats.
 This epic fight for survival is an enthralling experience for any safari-goer.

-One of the most frequently asked questions about a Great Migration safari is which country is the best to observe this natural world phenomenon from.
+One of the most frequently asked questions about a Great Migration safari is which country is the best place to observe this amazing spectacle.
 Both countries have a similar geographical landscape, the same animals and the option of extending your safari from the savannah to incredible Indian Ocean beaches.
-The only thing that differs between Tanzania and Kenya is the language and culture of the people who reside in these two desirable destinations.
+The only thing that differs between Tanzania and Kenya is the language and culture of the people who reside in both desirable destinations.

 The wildlife of both Kenya and Tanzania is very similar.
 You will get to observe the Big Five, the wildebeest and plains game in great numbers and numerous bird species.
-The type of habitat determines which animals you will see, not necessarily the country. animals found in each area.
-That is to say, the savanna parks, even if they are separated from each other, usually present a similar wildlife, which will be different from the those in the wetlands or forested areas.
+The type of habitat determines which animals you will see, not necessarily the country.
+That is to say, the savanna parks, even though they are separated from each other, usually present similar wildlife, which will be different from the those in the wetlands or forested areas.
 Often in the same park, one will be able to observe a variety of species, all participating in this intriguing cycle of life.